preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/user-management-bp/authentication-screens-users-bp/index.rst

 .. image:: authentications-screens-new-layout-block.png

-For more information, see: (link to be added)
+For more information, see: :doc:`The Authentication block </blocks/authentication-block/index>`